Next Generation Backscatter Communication: Systems, Techniques and Applications

-To avoid unnecessarily overloading the core network and reduce latency, distributed \emph{device-to-device} (D2D) communications are common in IoT, creating BackCom interference channels.
-Compared with conventional interference channels, a backscatter node reflects all incident interference signals, resulting in \emph{interference regeneration}.
-The phenomenon is illustrated in Fig.~\ref{fig:networks}(c) showing a two-link BackCom interference channel where Readers 1 and 2 each transmit a CW to backscatter Tags~1 and~2, respectively.
+{To avoid unnecessarily overloading the core network and to reduce latency, distributed {device-to-device} or ad hoc communications is envisaged in future IoT, creating BackCom interference channels.} Compared with conventional interference channels, a backscatter node reflects all incident interference signals, resulting in \emph{interference regeneration}.
+The phenomenon is illustrated in Fig.~\ref{fig:networks_3} showing a two-link BackCom interference channel where Readers 1 and 2 each transmit a CW to backscatter Tags~1 and~2, respectively.
 In total, each Reader, e.g. Reader~1, is exposed to two interference components due to Tag 2's modulation and reflection of CWs from Readers~1 and~2.
 In theory, the number of interference components received by each Reader can increase as the square of the number of coexisting links instead of linearly with the number in the conventional case.
 As a result, the interference issue is particularly severe in BackCom interference networks due to interference regeneration.
 One effective way for coping with this issue is to adopt \emph{spread spectrum} techniques in BackCom exploiting its low data rates~\cite{WanchunBackCom}.